Our team

 Hedi Lyn, PhD, Outside Scientific Consultant

-Heidi Lyn is an Associate Professor and Joan M. Sinnott chair of Psychology at the University of South Alabama where she studies nonhuman animal cognition and communication.
+Heidi Lyn is an Associate Professor and Joan M. Sinnott chair of Psychology at the University of South Alabama where she studies non-human animal cognition and communication.
 She has published extensively on many species including dolphins, dogs, monkeys, and otters and is one of only a few working researchers to have direct experience with language-competent apes.
 Her research has been published in such journals as Psychological Science, Animal Cognition, and Developmental Science and featured in books as well as Scientific American and Science magazines.
 She is internationally known, having held positions at UCLA, the New York Aquarium and St. Andrews University and has been interviewed by major newspapers and television programs.

-Ocean Science Analytics
+Liz Ferguson, Ocean Science Analytics

-Real-time Dolphin Whistle Detection and Display, Repertoire AnalysisUnder the direction of Jennifer Pettis Schallert and LIz Ferguson, Ocean Science Analytics (OSA) is currently working on the development of methods for the real-time analysis of bottlenose dolphin whistles.
-Led by Peter Sugarman and Dr. Heidi Lyn, University of South Alabama, this project aims to describe the whistle repertoire of a group of dolphins located at the Institute for Marine Mammal Studies facility in Gulfport, Mississippi, in addition to providing novel signals for these dolphins to reproduce.
-OSA’s role in this project is creating and/or utilizing existing software to detect, display, measure and categorize whistles.
+LIz Ferguson, Founder and CEO of Ocean Science Analytics (OSA) is currently working on the development of methods for real-time dolphin whistle detection and display.
+This project, the “Dolphin Whistle Detection and Vocalization Display,” is being led by Dr. Heidi Lyn, University of South Alabama, and Peter Sugarman.
+It aims to better understand the whistle repertoire of a group of dolphins located at the Ocean Adventures facility in Gulfport, Mississippi.
+OSA’s role in this project relates to the software components used in detecting and displaying whistles.